Nico ”van Griensven” van Oosterhout (Nicolaas Cornelis)

 Het Grote Gebod – L.O.

-Customs officer.
-Son of the bargeman Nicolaas van Oosterhout and Cornelia Antonia Aartsen.
+He was son of the bargeman Nicolaas van Oosterhout and Cornelia Antonia Aartsen.
 At the age of 14 he started working as a helper in a bicycle repair shop, but when he realized that he would not get far without a degree, he went back to school around 1934.
 In 1937 he volunteered for military service and was assigned to a motorcycle company during the May Days of 1940.

 After the surrender of the Netherlands, he worked at the tax office in Rijsbergen.